-This is an interactive laboratory presentation demonstrating how the UfaceME method empowers mutual face-to-face understanding exemplified when a black coach mentors a black student about managing anger in public.
-Audience participants use hand-held responders to rate viewpoints between coach and student on a prerecorded session.
-Immediately after the viewing, graphic feedback to the audience on their viewpoint accuracy stimulates a lively discussion of critical intercultural issues such as: implicit biases, self-disclosure, and challenges of face-to-face interaction relevant to effective intervention.
+This was an interactive laboratory presentation demonstrating how the UfaceME method empowers mutual face-to-face understanding exemplified when a black coach mentors a black student about managing anger in public.
+Audience participants viewed the conversation between coach and student of a prerecorded session.
+Immediately after the viewing, graphic feedback to the audience on their viewpoints stimulated a lively discussion of critical intercultural issues such as: implicit biases, self-disclosure, and challenges of face-to-face interaction relevant to effective intervention.

-This session is at the introductory level and is designed for psychologists and other mental health professionals.
+This session was at the introductory level and was designed for psychologists and other mental health professionals.

 UfaceME™ and the University of Minnesota presented a poster at the Annual Meeting of the Society for the Scientific Study of Sexuality in Montreal, Nov 8-11, 2018